The Rights of Transgender People in Washington State: Name Changes and ID

 As one of the ACLU’s more than 50 local affiliates around the U.S., the ACLU of Washington works for equal rights and legal protections against discrimination and harassment for the LGBTQIA2S+ community through litigation and legal advocacy, lobbying at the state legislature and local governments, and public education.
 The ACLU of Washington does not address problems that arise outside of the state of Washington.

-The ACLU of Washington offers information in response to specific inquiries or concerns, suggestions on how to assert individual rights and engage in advocacy; provides referrals to other organizations better able to offer such information or advice in specific situations; and sometimes undertakes impact litigation (i.e., pursues lawsuits that will defend or extend fundamental civil liberties and civil rights that will affect a large number of people).
+The ACLU of Washington offers information in response to specific inquiries or concerns and suggestions on how to assert individual rights and engage in advocacy; provides referrals to other organizations better able to offer such information or advice in specific situations; and sometimes undertakes impact litigation (i.e., pursues lawsuits that will defend or extend fundamental civil liberties and civil rights for a large number of people).

 If you feel you have been the victim of discrimination based on your gender expression or identity, please consider contacting the ACLU of Washington in one of the following ways: